SkiNavApp/terms-and-conditions/index.md

-Terms & Conditions

-Last updated: 14.11.2025

-Welcome to our Terms & Conditions page.
-Please read these terms carefully before using our services.

-1. Acceptance of Terms

-By accessing or using our website or services, you agree to be bound by these Terms & Conditions.
-If you do not agree to these terms, you must stop using the site.

-2. Changes to Terms

-We may update these Terms & Conditions from time to time.
-Changes will be posted on this page with an updated revision date.

-3. Use of the Website

-You agree to use the website only for lawful purposes and in a way that does not infringe the rights of others or restrict their use of the site.

-Prohibited behavior includes:

-Harassment or causing distress to others

-Uploading offensive or harmful content

-Unauthorized access or disruption of the site

-4. Intellectual Property

-All content on this website, including text, graphics, logos, and design elements, is owned by us or licensed to us unless otherwise stated.
-You may not reproduce, distribute, or republish any content without prior written permission.

-5. Limitation of Liability

-We provide this website on an “as is” and “as available” basis.
-We make no warranties regarding the accuracy or reliability of the content.

-To the fullest extent permitted by law, we are not liable for:

-Losses resulting from use of the website

-Technical issues or service interruptions

-Any damages arising from reliance on content provided

-6. External Links

-Our website may contain links to third-party sites.
-We are not responsible for the content, policies, or practices of any third-party websites.

-7. Privacy

-We may collect and process personal information as described in our Privacy Policy.
-By using our site, you consent to this processing.

-8. Governing Law

-These Terms & Conditions are governed by the laws of {{ insert country/region }}.
-Any disputes will be subject to the exclusive jurisdiction of the courts in {{ region }}.

-9. Contact Us

-If you have any questions about these Terms & Conditions, you can contact us at:

-Email: SkiNavApp@outlook.com
+# SkiNav – Terms & Conditions

+## 1. Agreement to Terms
+By downloading, accessing, or using SkiNav (“the App”), you agree to be bound by these Terms & Conditions.
+If you do not agree, do not use the App.

+## 2. Description of the App
+SkiNav provides recreational ski navigation, run selection, lift guidance, and route planning based on available map data.
+The App does not provide real-time snow conditions, weather information, or safety-certified navigation.

+## 3. Not a Safety-Certified Navigation System
+SkiNav is not a replacement for official resort signage, certified navigation equipment, or avalanche guidance.
+Ski conditions, closures, hazards, and posted signs always take precedence over any route provided within the App.

+## 4. User Responsibilities
+Users agree to:
+- Follow all resort rules and signage
+- Maintain awareness of surroundings
+- Ski within their abilities
+- Not rely solely on the App for safety-critical decisions

+Users are fully responsible for their own skiing and actions.

+## 5. Location Data
+The App may request access to device location to improve route accuracy.
+Location data is processed on the device and is not transmitted or stored by the developer.

+## 6. No Account Required
+SkiNav does not require account creation and does not collect personal identifying information.

+## 7. Data Collection & Privacy
+SkiNav does not collect personal data.
+Anonymous crash logs or diagnostics may be collected by Apple to improve app stability.
+See the SkiNav Privacy Policy for more details.

+## 8. Third-Party Data & Accuracy
+SkiNav uses map and ski-area data from third-party or community sources.
+The developer does not guarantee accuracy, completeness, or up-to-date trail or lift information.

+## 9. Limitation of Liability
+To the maximum extent permitted by law, the developer is not liable for any injury, accident, or loss arising from use of the App, including:
+- skiing accidents
+- incorrect navigation
+- reliance on map data
+- device issues while skiing

+Use of SkiNav is entirely at your own risk.

+## 10. Changes to the App
+The App's content, features, or functionality may change at any time without notice.

+## 11. Updates to Terms
+These Terms may be updated periodically.
+Continued use of the App constitutes acceptance of the updated Terms.

+## 12. Contact
+Questions about these Terms may be directed through the SkiNav GitHub repository or the App Store listing.